Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Construction and properties of

 and this gives the expected result. \end{proof}

-\begin{remark} When $\zeta<-1$, one could argue that $R$ is more than $\mathfrak{h}$-Hölder continuous for some $\mathfrak{h}<1$.
-Since we do not want (and do not need) to discuss Hölder regularity for Hölder exponents larger than $1$, we stick to the possibly non-optimal statement of the above lemma. \end{remark}
+\begin{remark} For negative values of $\zeta$, it is possible that $R$ is more than $\tfrac{1}{2}^-$-H\"older continuous.
+In fact, for $\zeta$ small enough, one can deduce that $g'(0)$ and $g(0)$ take finite values.
+If this value is $0$, then indeed $R$ will be $(\tfrac{1}{2}-\zeta)^-$-H\"older continuous.
+However, it is enough for our purpose to get $\tfrac{1}{2}^-$-H\"older continuity, which is why we do not make this distinction. \end{remark}

-We are now ready to prove that the third condition of (\ref{memorycondition}) is satisfied. \begin{proposition} With the notations of Subsection \ref{sec:decompo-fbm-ter} and $(\tau_k)_{k\in\N}$ as above, there exists $K\in\R_+$ and $\eta>0$ such that the following inequality holds true for any $k\geq 1$,
+We are now ready to prove that the third condition of (\ref{memorycondition}) is satisfied. \begin{proposition} With the notations of Subsection \ref{sec:decompo-fbm-ter}, for any $\eta\in(0,1)$, there exists $K\in\R_+$ such that the following inequality holds true for any $(T_0,T_1)\in\ER_+^2$ with $ T_1-T_0\ge 1$:

 \end{proposition}